viki-johnson/Project-of-Useful-AR-Things/README.md

 # Tap to Place
 A scene in which a plane is spawned, and tapping on that plane will make a prefab spawn
 ## AR Windows
-As an extension to tap-to-place
+As an extension to tap-to-place.
+Using a stencil shader, a window is made using 360 images or videos to peer into another place